March 3, 2020

 The Archaeological Institute of America is delighted to announce the selection of Rebecca W. King as its new Executive Director.

-Prior to her position at the North Bennet School, Ms. King held positions with Rhode Island School of Design, the Whitney Museum in New York, and the Cambridge Center for Adult Education in Massachusetts.
-Ms. King’s educational background includes training in anthropology, professional fundraising, and an MA in International Affairs from George Washington University.
+Prior to her position at North Bennet Street School, Ms. King held positions with Rhode Island School of Design, the Whitney Museum of American Art in New York, and the Cambridge Center for Adult Education in Massachusetts.
+Ms. King’s educational background includes training in anthropology, professional fundraising, and an MA in International Affairs from The George Washington University.

 Following the departure of former AIA Executive Director Ann Benbow, Kevin Quinlan, AIA COO and Publisher of ARCHAEOLOGY magazine, stepped into the role of Acting Executive Director.
 Then President Jodi Magness established a Search Committee for an Executive Director, which was chaired by current AIA President Laetitia La Follette, and, in addition to Past President Jodi Magness, included Treasurer David Seigle, Trustee Maria Vecchiotti, and former Treasurer David Ackert.
 The Search Committee tasked a recruiting agency, Sage Search Partners, to identify candidates who could best serve the needs of the Institute and its members.